 Internet connection with a separate pool of IP

 addresses for critical users.
-While you won’t be able to switch all access to your website
+While you won’t be able to switch all access to

 over to a backup connection (the attacks will switch at the same time!), you can provide critical users with an alternate path